alexsrdias/security_layer_front/README.md

 5. Open a Pull Request.

 ---
-© 2024 NetFilter Defense Inc. All rights reserved.
+© 2025 Security Layer Inc. All rights reserved.